St. Thomas Anglican Church (Silver Creek, Quebec): Chapel history

 Despite these challenges, the Silver Creek community continues to rally together in support of its "little white church."
 New windows, lecterns, and an antique pump organ were donated by local Anglicans following the 1995 burglary, and new silverware and linens were donated following the 2007 incident.
 A hand carved wooden cross made by one of the church's long time members, Ron McDermid, now sits proudly at the front of the church in the place of honour once occupied by its brass predecessor.
 On November 8, 2009, the congregation formally rededicated two restored Memorial Rolls of Honour with the support of Veterans Affairs Canada and The Royal Canadian Legion.
 Over 70 people, including many surviving veterans, their families and local political leaders were in attendance for the rededication.

 Throughout its history St. Thomas' has maintained a consistent Sunday congregation of approximately 8 to 12 parishioners.
 Major feasts and special events such as Easter, the Thanksgiving Harvest Festival, and the candlelight Christmas Eve service draw larger groups of worshipers.
 The church can comfortably seat 45 people and visitors at "The Creek" are always welcome.
 Local folklore holds that the one room church is considered to be "the church hall" until the ringing of the ceremonial bell at the beginning of every service - at this point the church becomes "the church" and the designated leader begins to lead the service.
 Following the benediction, dismissal, and a further ringing of the bell, the church reverts to being "the church hall" and becomes a focal point for the discussion of local affairs and upcoming events in the small farming community.

 The church was recognized as a heritage building by the municipality of Lochaber-Partie-Ouest in 2022.

-The Chapel Today
+The Chapel today

-St. Thomas' was designated as a Chapel of Ease in 2017, and is now sponsored by the Parish of Chelsea-Lascelles-Wakefield.
-Services are held seasonally, and the church is also available by request for weddings, baptisms, confirmations, funerals, and other special occasions.
+St. Thomas' was designated as a chapel of ease in 2017 and is now one of the Eastern Chapels of the Anglican Diocese of Ottawa within the Deanery of West Quebec.
+Services are arranged seasonally, in coordination with the territorial archdeacon.
+The chapel is also available by request for weddings, baptisms, confirmations, funerals, and other special occasions.